 17. Most in adjoining annexes, some on ground floor, 1 suitable for disabled.

 all year except during the day on 26 Dec.

-bar, café, restaurant, free Wi-Fi, in-room TV (Freeview), conference room, courtyard.
+2 bars, café, restaurant, snug, private dining room, free Wi-Fi, in-room TV (Freeview), conference room, courtyard, beer garden.

 in public areas.

 Amex, MC, Visa.

 per room B&B £99–£250, D,B&B £150–£350. À la carte £28–£40.